alidcastano/alidcastano-jekyll/_posts/2016-03-17-stay-upwind.md

 Since reading this essay my sophomore year, it has become a heuristic I use for any difficult decisions.
 I'd usually ask "Is this necessary?" and opt for the easier path.
 But now it is almost as if I can hear Paul Graham whisper, "Stay Upwind."
 I don't shy away from hard problems, anymore.

-Below is a condensed version of his essay.
+His essay shaped the way I make decisions.
+Below is a condensed version of the points that impacted me most.
 What I'm glad to have learned:

 ---